-There is no denying that the first wave of experimental chillout music to emerge from the afterglow of early rave, techno and acid house in the early 90's did have that special warmth and sense of wide-eyed wonder.
-San Francisco-based Silent Records captured this spirit beautifully, and listening now to the best music from it's catalogue is to witness the thrill of creative discovery.
+There is no denying that the first wave of experimental chillout music to emerge from the afterglow of early rave, techno and acid house in the early to mid 90's did have that special warmth and sense of wide-eyed wonder.
+San Francisco-based Silent Records was there and captured this spirit beautifully.

 country of origin:

-Ambient techno/trance, chillout, spacemusic, dub, new age, environmental
+Ambient techno/trance, drone, chillout, spacemusic, dub, new age, environmental

 - 50 Years Of Sunshine (1993, Silent)

 - From Here To Tranquility vol. 1 (1993, Silent)

 - From Here To Tranquility vol. 2 (1993, Silent)